nf-core/eager/docs/usage.md

 - *File* names must be unique regardless of file path, due to risk of over-writing (see:
   [https://github.com/nextflow-io/nextflow/issues/470](https://github.com/nextflow-io/nextflow/issues/470)).
-  - If it is 'too late' and already have duplicate file names, a work around is to concatenate the FASTQ files together and supply this to a nf-core/eager run.
+  - If it is 'too late' and you already have duplicate file names, a workaround is to concatenate the FASTQ files together and supply this to a nf-core/eager run.
 The only downside is that you will not get independent FASTQC results for each file.